Akuda/fedkit/README.md

 ## Known Issues

-* io.js v3 is unsupported due to node-sass.
-See [https://github.com/sass/node-sass/issues/1053](https://github.com/sass/node-sass/issues/1053),
+* Critical CSS task is only performed on the 'prd' task due to watch issues,
 * Documentation is TBA.